Phenomenological Theory of Variational Quantum Ground-State Preparation: Appendix

 \subsection{Algorithmic phase transition details}

-In this Appendix, we provide additional details concerning observed algorithmic phase transition with energy fluctuation $\epsilon$.
+In this Appendix, we provide additional details concerning observed algorithmic phase transition.
+In Fig.\,\ref{fig:appendix_transitions} we plot fidelity as a function of $N_s$ in two additional frustrated lattices: kagome and triangular.
+We observe similar clear separations of the regions with zero and non-zero fidelity.
 In Fig.\,\ref{fig:cv_therm} we plot energy variance $\langle (E - \hat{E})^2 \rangle$ obtained on the $4 \times 4$ square lattice within sampling from the classical parametrical partition function $\mathcal{Z}_{\boldsymbol \theta}.$ The maxima of the energy variance coincide precisely with the separation between zero-overlap and and trainable phases observed in Fig\,\ref{fig:panel1}\,(c).

-To get further insight into transition with energy fluctuation $\epsilon$, in Fig.\,\ref{fig:appendix_histogram} we show histograms of fidelity of first 100 $S = 0$ low-lying excited states above and below transition at $j_2 / j_1 = 0.4$ on $4 \times 4$ square lattice.
-We see that below transition, histogram is very narrow with $\sigma = 10^{-3}$ and small average overlap of $\mu = 10^{-3} \approx 1 / |\mathcal{H}|$ with $|\mathcal{H}|$ being the $S = 0$ Hilbert space size of the problem.
-This indicates that all states that can possibly have overlap with our Ansatz wave function $|\psi(\boldsymbol \theta)\rangle$ are nearly of the same fidelity with small variation.
-On contrary, after transition, the histogram widens to $\sigma = 0.036$, showing that only few low-energy states dominate fidelity.
+To get further insight into the algorithmic transition, in Fig.\,\ref{fig:appendix_histogram} we show histograms of fidelity of the first hundred $S = 0$ low-lying excited states above and below transition ($N_s = 6$ and $N_s = 8$) at $j_2 / j_1 = 0.4$ on the $4 \times 4$ square lattice.
+We see that below the transition, the histogram is very narrow with the variance $\sigma = 10^{-3}$ and the small average overlap of $\mu = 10^{-3} \approx 1 / |\mathcal{H}|$ with $|\mathcal{H}|$ being the $S = 0$ Hilbert space size of the problem.
+This indicates that all states that can possibly have overlap with our Ansatz wave function $|\psi(\boldsymbol \theta)\rangle$ are nearly of the same fidelity with a small variation.
+On contrary, after the algorithmic transition, the histogram widens to $\sigma = 0.036$, showing {\it selectivity} and that only few low-energy states dominate fidelity.
+This dramatic change of the histogram for $N_s = 6$ and $N_s = 8$ highlights a significant change in the stochastic VQE optimization performance upon passing the algorithmic phase transition.